aarondodd/aws-serverless-ops/README.md

 Deploying this CDK project will create:
 1. An ECS cluster configured for Fargate use
 2. An ECS/Fargate task that can take a MySQL backup from an RDS instance and store it on an S3 bucket
-3. [PENDING] A Lambda Function that can change the password for a user on a MySQL instance
+3. [PARTIALLY DONE] A Lambda Function that can change the password for a user on a MySQL instance
 4. A StepFunction that orchestrates the ECS/Fargate task
-5. [PENDING] A StepFunction that orchestrates the Lambda Function
+5. [PENDING] orchestrate the Lambda Function via StepFunction
-6. An API Gateway that can trigger the StepFunctions
+6. An API Gateway that can trigger the StepFunction

 ## But, why?